-Exhibit Number Description Incorporated by Reference Filed Herewith 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a and 15d-14(a) under the Securities Exchange Act of 1934, as Adopte Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. х 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a and 15d-14(a) under the Securities Exchange Act of 1934, as Adopte Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. х 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes- Oxley Act of 2002. x 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes- Oxley Act of 2002. x 101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document). х 101.SCH Inline XBRL Taxonomy Extension Schema Document. Х 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document. Х 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document. Х 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document. Х 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document. Х 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101). Х
+Exhibit Number Description Incorporated by Reference Filed Herewith 10.1 Transition and Separation Agreement, dated September 21, 2022, by and between Upwork Inc. and Jeff McCombs (material terms of which were previously described in the Form 8-K filed by Upwork Inc. on September 22, 2022). Х 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a and 15d-14(a) under the Securities Exchange Act of 1934, as Adopter Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. х 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopter Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. х 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes- Oxley Act of 2002. х 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes- Oxley Act of 2002. х 101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document). х 101.SCH Inline XBRL Taxonomy Extension Schema Document. Х 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document. Х 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document. Х 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document. Х 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document. Х 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101). х